OfficeDev/Microsoft-Teams-Samples/samples/tab-mail/ts/README.md

 # Tab-Mail

-This sample helps to compose mail from perosnal tab.
+This sample app shows how to compose mail in Outlook using personal tab app.

  ## Included Features
 * Tabs